Skip to main content

 Physical health

-How you can help your partner with her physical health:
+To help your partner with her physical health:

-• If your partner is trying to eat more healthy food, join her.
+• if your partner is trying to eat more healthy food, join her

-• Carry things that are too heavy for her as her back will be under strain.
+• carry things that are too heavy for her as her back will be under strain

 Preparing for birth